MovingBlocks/DestinationSol/README.markdown

 * In the same window go to Artifacts and add a new Android Application, created from the android module
 * Supply a code signing keystore or supply other debug configuration
 * To run in IntelliJ make sure you have an Android emulator (or USB connection) working then create a run configuration
+* We use `gradlew assembleRelease` to build the APK for Google Play (with the right keystore etc)

 You can also run the Android version via Gradle: `gradlew android` - but need your device setup.
 Need instructions.